phalcon-orphanage/docs/en/api/phalcon_acl.md

 Adds a component to the ACL list

-Access names can be a particular action, by example search, update, delete, etc or a list of them
+Access names can be a particular action, by example search, update, delete, etc. or a list of them

 ```php